cjneely10/cjneely10.github.io/_posts/2019-10-01-MetaSanity-Demo-BioMetaDB.md

 View a summary of all genomes that were deemed high-quality and non-redundant by **PhyloSanity**.

-`dbdm -c Metagenomes SUMMARIZE -t evaluation -q hqnr`
+`dbdm -c MSResults SUMMARIZE -t evaluation -q hqnr`

 View a summary of gene calls for TOBG-CPC-51 that were given annotations by **FuncSanity**.

-`dbdm -c Metagenomes SUMMARIZE -t tobg-cpc-51 -q annotated -r`
+`dbdm -c MSResults SUMMARIZE -t tobg-cpc-51 -q annotated -r`

 <pre><code>SUMMARIZE:   View summary of all tables in database
- Project root directory:    Metagenomes
+ Project root directory:    MSResults
- Name of database:      Metagenomes.db
+ Name of database:      MSResults.db

 **********************************************************************************************
        Table Name:      tobg-cpc-51